Skip to main content

 Sambaza

-Small sardine-like fish from Lake Kivu, typically fried whole and eaten as a snack or appetizer, served with pili-pili (hot sauce).
+Small sardine-like fish from Lake Kivu, fried whole and eaten as a snack or starter with pili-pili hot sauce on the side.

 Ibishyimbo (Beans)